iszczesniak/cpp/categories/index.md

 In C, expressions are either lvalues (for **locator** value; a locator is something that locates (points to) the value, e.g., the name of a variable).
 In C, a **non-lvalue** is an expression that is not an lvalue.
-There are no rvalues in C!
+There is no rvalue in C!

 C++98 adopted lvalues from C, and named the expressions that are not an lvalue as an **rvalue**.